mbuechner/ddbgo/README.md

    https://www.drupal.org/project/unique_field_ajax/issues/2932042#comment-12950248

 ## Composer
 DDBgo is developed using the package manager [Composer](https://getcomposer.org/).
-Plaese make sure you have installed it correctly.
+Please make sure you have installed it correctly.
 All Composer commands should be executed within the folder with the file [composer.json](composer.json).

 ### Run DDBgo localy
 1. Run `composer install` to install the project in your local directory